op7ic/BlueTeam.Lab/README.md

 # Purpose

-This project contains a set of **Terraform** and **Ansible** scripts to create an orchestrated BlueTeam.Lab.
-The goal of this project is to provide red and blue teams with ability to deploy ad-hoc detection lab to test various attacks and forensic artifacts on latest Windows environment and then to get 'SOC-like' view into generated data.
+This project contains a set of **Terraform** and **Ansible** scripts to create an orchestrated BlueTeam Lab.
+The goal of this project is to provide red and blue teams with the ability to deploy ad-hoc detection lab to test various attacks and forensic artifacts on latest Windows environment and then to get 'SOC-like' view into generated data.

 NOTE: This lab is deliberately designed to be insecure.
 Please do not connect this system to any network you care about.

 ---